10 Ways to Help Your Teen Succeed in High School

 6. Offer Help With Studying

 Planning is key for helping your teen study while juggling assignments in multiple subjects.
-Since grades really count in high school, planning for studying is crucial for success, particularly when your teen's time is taken up with extracurricular activities.
+Grades really count in high school, so planning for studying is crucial for success, particularly when your teen's time is taken up with extracurricular activities.

-When there's a lot to study, help your teen to break down tasks into smaller chunks and stick to the studying calendar schedule so he or she isn't studying for multiple tests all in one night.
+When there's a lot to study, help your teen to break down tasks into smaller chunks and stick to the studying calendar schedule so they're not studying for multiple tests all in one night.
 Remind your teen to take notes in class, organize them by subject, and review them at home.

 You can help your teen review material and study with several techniques, like simple questioning, asking to provide the missing word, and creating practice tests.
-The more processes the brain uses to handle information — such as writing, reading, speaking, and listening — the more likely the information will be retained.
+The more processes the brain uses to handle information — such as writing, reading, speaking, and listening — the more likely students will remember the information.
 Repeating words, re-reading passages aloud, re-writing notes, or visualizing or drawing information all help the brain retain data.

-Even if your teen is just re-reading notes, offer to quiz him or her, focusing on any facts or ideas that are proving troublesome.
+Even if your teen is just re-reading notes, offer to quiz them, focusing on any facts or ideas that are proving troublesome.
 Encourage your teen to do practice problems in math or science.
-If the material is beyond your abilities, recommend seeking help from a classmate or the teacher, or consider connecting with a tutor (some schools have free peer-to-peer tutoring programs).
+If the material is beyond your abilities, they might get help from a classmate or the teacher, or consider connecting with a tutor (some schools have free peer-to-peer tutoring programs).

 And remember that getting a good night's sleep is smarter than cramming.
 Recent studies show that students who sacrifice sleep to study are more likely to struggle on tests the next day.